ellmetha/django-machina/README.rst

 Demo site
 =========

-A demo sites can be tested at https://vanilla.machina-forum.io.
+A demo site can be tested at https://vanilla.machina-forum.io.
 It contains a standard installation of django-machina without any customizations.

 Authors